-Medical devices are becoming one of the most rapidly developing healthcare spheres, with more than 50 new models and patents approved by the FDA annually.
-As for the financial side, the global medical devices market is expected to reach $612 billion by 2025.
+Medical devices are becoming one of the most rapidly developing healthcare spheres, with more than 50 new models and patents approved by the FDA annually (source).

 Unfortunately, apart from great profits, this sphere creates additional challenges for healthcare organizations.
-Strict medical devices regulations, imposed by governmental and international entities, set many requirements for healthcare providers designing or applying medical devices.
+Strict medical device regulations, imposed by governmental and international entities, set many requirements for healthcare providers designing or applying medical devices.
 Organizations also have to process immense loads of medical device data.
-It requires them to exploit significant server capacities, use complex data management systems, and leverage cloud computing for scalable databases.
+It requires them to exploit significant server capacities, use complex medical device data management systems, and leverage cloud computing for scalable databases.

 Optimization of critical data management becomes a solution for healthcare providers that struggle with such issues.

 If you are also drowning in tons of disparate medical device data, we know how to help you.
 Read our article to learn how to improve critical data management in medical devices .